What’s the difference between cross-docking and warehousing? Read on to learn more!

-The goals of any shipping relationship are simple: to get a product from your business to a customer with minimum damage, cost, and time.
+The goals of any shipping relationship are simple: get a product from your business to a customer with minimal damage, cost, and time.

 Build One Shipping Relationship

 Many businesses work out shipping relationships with a trucking or logistics partner, but also use a parcel delivery system for their on-demand business.
-Through cross-docking your business reduces the need for multiple business relationships and the high costs incurred by smaller shipping systems: do your warehousing and expedited shipping with the same team.
+Through cross-docking, your business reduces the need for multiple business relationships and the high costs incurred by smaller shipping systems.
+You should do your warehousing and expedited shipping with the same team.

 Decrease Risk to Product

-So much of shipping processes take up time.
+So many shipping processes take up time.
 Preparing materials for shipping, packaging materials, delivering materials to the shipping agency, waiting for the delivery to happen, and following up with customers are all steps that require time and attention.
-Cross-docking, when added with other services in a modern shipping business like packaging and re-packaging, warehousing, pick-up and delivery, removes all the stress and time issues from your business so you can focus on your core competencies.
+Cross-docking, when added with other services in a modern shipping business like packaging and re-packaging, warehousing, pick-up, and delivery, removes all the stress and time issues from your business so you can focus on your core competencies.

 Decrease Shipping Time

 Of course, the greatest benefit to your supply chain offered by cross-docking is the decreased time it takes to ship items.
 As soon as an item is ordered, you ship it.
-It reaches the warehouse, is moved swiftly and safely from one truck onto another and shipped to your customer.
+It reaches the warehouse, is moved swiftly and safely from one truck to another, and is shipped to your customer.

-While cross-docking provides many benefits, each benefit is increased when part of a logistics partnership which includes full-service shipping and handling.
+While cross-docking provides many benefits, each benefit is increased when a logistics partnership includes full-service shipping and handling.
 From warehousing to packaging, from cross-docking to shuttle services, a great logistics partnership provides all these benefits and more.

 Trust CWI for Your Cross-Docking Needs